WebOrigami/docs/src/content/language/comparison.md

 - Shift operators `<<` `>>` `>>>`
 - Comma operator `,`

+In order to let characters like `-` appear in references — see below —, spaces are _required_ around the math operators.

 Origami does not currently support:

 - Member access via `.`